Key message: Experts (good learners) organize their knowledge around "basic

 When it comes to complex (complicated) things/events/situations, drawing conclusions is not so easy.
 We often lack information.
 Then we have to get creative: We have to consider all possibilities for the unknown and choose the most likely option.
 Creative analysis and reasoning is explained on Learn-Study-Work, see "How to analyze situations/systems" and "How to be creative" (the texts are not so easy to understand, however).

-Unfortunately, there are people who find it too difficult to gather all the necessary information about a situation and who do not want to answer the basic questions regarding this situation precisely.
+Unfortunately, there are people who find it too much effort to gather all the necessary information about a situation and to answer the basic questions about this situation precisely.
+As soon as they have an initial idea for a conclusion, they end the analysis.
+But in most difficult analyses, the first idea is not the best one.
 Once they have an initial idea for a conclusion, they stop the analysis.
 But most of the time when it comes to difficult analyses, the first idea is not the best.

 "Since the capacity of short-term memory is limited to an average of 3.5 (up to a maximum of 5) elements and meaningful information is retained better than meaningless information, it is important to form 'chunks'. ...
 Only the long-term memory ... protects knowledge from being forgotten ...
 The brain proceeds in an economical way, i.e. it integrates, reduces, generalizes and abstracts ...
 Since the brain works in this way, we should support it by actively forming so-called 'super signs', i.e. key words, structures and hierarchies (superordinate and subordinate terms) along which the memory can reconstruct further information through associations."
 (Rost, F. (2018) Lern- und Arbeitstechniken für das Studium.
 Springer VS, Wiesbaden, p.
 52 - 54)